hawkinsw/CPPTimes/OOPIntro2.md

 };
 ```

 Now, how can we write out the _Is A_ relationship in C++?
+In other words, how can we write ...

+> A Tesla is a vehicle.

 Simple, with the `:` :

 ```C++
 struct Tesla : Vehicle {};
 ```

-With that, we have programmatically stated that a Tesla _is a_ Vehicle and declared an ADT named Tesla that _inherits_ all the Vehicle's attributes (member variables) without having to rewrite them all!
-In C++ we say that the Tesla ADT _derives_ from the Vehicle ADT.
-Furthermore, we say that Tesla is a _derived_ ADT and that Vehicle is a _base_ ADT.
+With that, we have programmatically stated that a Tesla _is a_ Vehicle and declared an implementation of an ADT named Tesla that _inherits_ all the Vehicle's attributes (member variables) without having to rewrite them all!
+In C++ we say that the Tesla class _derives_ from the Vehicle class.
+Furthermore, we say that Tesla is a _derived_ class and that Vehicle is a _base_ class.
 These are important terms to remember as we continue through our exploration of OOP.

 But, Teslas are no ordinary vehicles -- they are EVs which means that they have a special attribute that not every vehicle has -- a range.
 We could write